With longtime powers sidelined, NBA playoffs have fresh look

-“There is not just one dominant team,” Washington’s Bradley Beal said Thursday.
+“There is not just one dominant team,” Washington’s Bradley Beal said on Thursday.
 “You’re not going to see the same teams.”

-There are two franchises that won their only championships so long ago, well, one had a different nickname (the Washington Wizards were the Bullets when they took the 1978 title) and another was in a different city (the 1958 St. Louis Hawks, who moved to Atlanta a decade later).
+There are two franchises that won their only championships so long ago, well, one had a different nickname (the Washington Wizards were the Bullets when they took the 1978 title), and another was in a different city (the 1958 St. Louis Hawks, who moved to Atlanta a decade later).
 The Golden State Warriors are 40 years removed from their lone championship season, but at least they’ve got a banner.

-The Los Angeles Clippers, Cleveland Cavaliers and Memphis Grizzlies have never won a title.
+The Los Angeles Clippers, Cleveland Cavaliers, and Memphis Grizzlies have never won a title.

 “I don’t think there’s any question that fresh faces and new teams invigorate the sport,” Grizzlies general manager Chris Wallace said.
 “It adds new flavors for the fans to sample.
 And they like it.
 The game has never really been more popular on a global standpoint than it is right now.”

 While the NBA was the first major North American league to put in a salary cap, it’s had the most exclusive group of champions.
-Over the last 16 years, just three teams — the Los Angeles Lakers, San Antonio Spurs and Miami Heat — have hogged a total of 13 titles.
+Over the last 16 years, just three teams — the Los Angeles Lakers, San Antonio Spurs, and Miami Heat — have hogged a total of 13 titles.